robbiedood/DoodleOS/README.md

 - **Asking Questions**: Simply type your questions, and GroveMentor will fetch answers from the knowledge base or direct you to appropriate documentation.

 ### Available Commands
+- `/start`: Begin your learning journey and get an overview of the system
 - `/config`: View or modify settings.
 - `/load`: Provide code snippets for analysis.
 - `/progress`: View your current learning path.